Title

 Nat Turner’s Rebellion

-On Sunday, August 21, 1831 the apocalyptic vision laid out in David Walker’s “Appeal” – of enslaved people murdering white masters to win freedom – becomes reality on Joseph Travis‘ farm near Jerusalem, Virginia, in the southeast corner of the state.
+On Sunday, August 21, 1831 the apocalyptic vision laid out in David Walker’s Appeal – of black slaves murdering white owners to win freedom – becomes reality on the farm of Joseph Travis near Jerusalem, Virginia, in the southeast corner of the state.

-That night, seven slaves use axes to murder Travis, his wife, Sally, and their two children (one a newborn infant) in their beds.
+There, in the night, a band of seven slaves use axes to hack Travis, his wife, Sally, and their two children (one a newborn infant) to death in their beds.

-The leader of this band is 30-year old Nat Turner, an enslaved man whose first master encourages him to read the Bible, which he does over and over until he is able to quote long passages from the Old Testament and begins to preach on the Turner plantation.
-However, his status changes when his old master dies and his son angers Nat by treating him as an ordinary field hand.
-When the son also dies, Turner and his wife are sold to different masters.
-After protesting this treatment, his new master whips him savagely, a punishment that further fosters Turner’s rage against his fate.
-Finally, he ends up on the Travis farm, where he acts more passively in order to receive kinder treatment.
+The leader of this band is Nat Turner, 30 years old, a slave whose first master encourages him to read the Bible, which he does over and over until he is able to quote long passages from the Old Testament and begins to preach on the Turner plantation.
+His status changes, however, when his owner dies and his son angers Nat by treating him as an ordinary field hand.
+When the son also dies, he and his wife are sold to different buyers.
+After protesting this treatment, his new owner whips him savagely, a punishment that further fosters rage against his fate.
+Finally he ends on the Travis farm, where he acts the part of the passive slave and receives kinder treatment.

 But kind treatment no longer transfers into forgiveness for Nat.
-Since 1828 his lengthy periods of fasting and prayer and communion with the spirits have convinced him that his destiny lies in “fighting the Serpent” and putting to death those who have stolen the lives of enslaved people.
+Since 1828 lengthy periods of fasting and prayer and communion with the spirits have convinced him that his destiny lies in “fighting the Serpent” and putting to death those who have stolen life from the slaves.

-In February 1831 he interprets a solar eclipse as a signal that the time for retribution is near.
-Six months later, after secretly spreading the word to other enslaved people in the neighborhood, he strikes at the Travis’s.
+In February 1831 he interprets an eclipse of the sun as a signal that the time for retribution is near – and six months later, after secretly spreading the word to neighborhood slaves, he strikes at the Travis’s.
+The supposedly obedient slave rises up in fury.

 Once steeped in the Travis’s blood, he and his growing band rampage from one farm to the next.

-Back at his original plantation, he kills the cowering Mrs. Turner with his ax and then joins another slave in dispatching a woman visitor.
+Back at his original plantation, he kills a cowering Mrs. Turner with his ax and then joins another slave in dispatching a woman visitor.

-As he moves on, his force grows.
+As he moves on, his forces grow.
 At another farm, some 15 slaves kill Catherine Whitehead, her grown son, three of her daughters and a grandchild.
 Nat later confesses to bludgeoning Margaret Whitehead to death with a fence post.

-Now 40 strong, Turner’s avengers head toward the town of Jerusalem, where church bells are already ringing out word of The Insurrection.
-At the Waller homestead, they pause to decapitate ten children and murder their mother.
-As they depart, their strength reaches its zenith of 60-70 enslaved people.
-Some are drunk, others poorly armed, but all are eager to push onward.
+Now 40 strong, Turner’s avengers head toward the town of Jerusalem, where church bells are already ringing out word of the Insurrection.
+At the Waller homestead, they pause to decapitate ten terror-stricken children and also murder their mother.
+As they depart, their strength reaches its zenith of 60-70 men, some drunk, others poorly armed, but all eager to push onward.

-The have sacked 15 homesteads and killed about 60 whites by the time they encounter a series of town posses who break their momentum and forces them to retreat.
+The have sacked 15 homesteads and killed about 60 Whites by the time they encounter a series of town posses who break their momentum and forces them to retreat.
 From there the operation turns against the rebels.
-They try to re-group and add new recruits, but this fails.
-Most are captured or killed on the spot.
+They try to re-group and add new recruits, but this fails, and most are captured or killed on the spot.
 Nat Turner escapes and hides for almost two months in the vicinity of the Travis farm, before he too is caught and jailed.
 At his trial he is nothing but defiant:

 “I am not guilty, because I do not feel so…I’m not sorry for killing all those white people.
 I alone conceived the idea of insurrection, which has been evolving in my mind for several years.
 And, no I didn’t fail.
 Our names are now written in blood across the map of this county, nor will we be the last.”